 Since January 2005, Music From Other Minds has presented new and unusual music by innovative composers and performers from around the world.
-Produced weekly for KALW 91.7 FM San Francisco by Charles Amirkhanian and the Other Minds staff, and aired at 10pm every Friday, Music From Other Minds aims to open up radio listeners to experimental classical work by living and recent composers.
+Produced weekly for KALW 91.7 FM San Francisco by Charles Amirkhanian and the Other Minds staff, and aired at 8pm every Sunday, Music From Other Minds aims to open up radio listeners to experimental classical work by living and recent composers.
 We bring you the latest in contemporary music from around the world, and some glimpses into the past, to give a context for today’s music.

-KALW Broadcast: January 22, 2021
+KALW Broadcast: August 1, 2021

 Host: Mark Abramson